simplySimple-cs16/flutter_projects/projects_readme.txt

         flutter_datetime_picker: ^1.3.8 -> for the dial time and date picker
         instant: ^0.3.2 -> for converting utc to any international timezone especially IST.
     - learn how to refresh the screen after regular interval of time for changes to be visible after every such interval.
+    - YOU CAN UPDATE THE STATE OF A SCREEN BY SET STATE ON THE SAME DART FILE BUT WHICH REQUIRES A VARIABLE FROM THE CHILD DART
+        FILE USING CALLBACKS.

 15. Flutter_Demos
     - packages used: